 Or perhaps the local federal prosecutor merely thought she would get rewarded for promoting more open borders (and better relations with narcostate Mexico), even though increased drug crime would certainly result.
-Particularly shocking was the immunity given to the Mexican drug trafficker, who is now suing the United States for $5 million for violating his civil rights
+Particularly shocking was the immunity given to the Mexican drug trafficker, who is now suing the United States for $5 million for violating his civil rights!

-The cartel bosses must be high-fiving over this latest Bush appeasement
+The cartel bosses must be high-fiving over this latest Bush appeasement.

 "It is a violation of Border Patrol regulations to go after someone who is fleeing," she said.
 "The Border Patrol pursuit policy prohibits the pursuit of someone."

+In what other line of law enforcement is the normal pursuit of criminals disallowed?
 (Even San Francisco allows cops to chase down bad guys.)
 It`s one of many reasons why being a Border Patrol agent is way tougher than it needs to be.